Interplay between Markovianity and Progressive Quenching

 \subsubsection{Effects of the PQ of the Choi-Huberman model}

 If we introduce the PQ in the above model of Choi-Huberman, what effect should we expect?
 First, we studied how the two-story distribution of the total magnetization evolves as a function of the number of quenched spins.
 The irreversibility parameter $a$ is kept at $1.07$ where the intact distribution is unimodal (see Fig.\ref{fig:non-Markov-CH}(a)).
-We have given a large enough time interval $\Delta T$ between the consecutive quenching so that $\Delta T/\varepsilon=15 \gg a.$ Leaving the details in Appendix \ref{app:PQ-CH-steps}, we found that the evolution is qualitatively similar to Fig.\ref{fig:non-Markov-CH}(a), where the increment in the number of quenched spins corresponds to the {\it reduction} of the irreversibility parameter $a.$ This result may be qualitatively understandable because the quenching of the spin $s_i$ amounts to the replacement of $\varepsilon_i$ by $\infty,$ or the reduction of $a_i$ to 0, for that spin.
+We have given a large enough time interval $\Delta T$ between the consecutive quenching so that $\Delta T/\varepsilon=15 \gg a.$ Leaving the details in Appendix \ref{app:PQ-CH-steps}, we found that the evolution is qualitatively similar to Fig.\ref{fig:non-Markov-CH}(a), where the increment in the number of quenched spins corresponds to the {\it reduction} of the irreversibility parameter $a.$ This result may be qualitatively understandable because the quenching of the spin $s_i$ amounts to the replacement of $\varepsilon_i$ by $\infty,$ or the reduction of $a_i$ to 0 for that spin.

-When the time interval between the consecutive quenching, $\Delta T,$ is not exceedingly larger than either $\varepsilon$ or $\tau,$ the second dimension-free parameter, $\Delta T/\varepsilon,$ comes into play in addition to $a.$ Fig.\ref{fig:non-Markov-CH}(b) shows how the final distribution of the total magnetization, $M,$ depends on the values of $\Delta T/\varepsilon,$ where the non-dimensionalized delay $a$ is again fixed at 1.07.
-Note that with $\Delta T/\varepsilon=0$ the steady state ensemble of the original Choi-Huberman model is entirely copied by PQ as the quenched ensemble.
+When the time interval between the consecutive quenching, $\Delta T,$ is not exceedingly larger than either $\varepsilon$ or $\tau,$ the second dimension-free parameter, $\Delta T/\varepsilon,$ comes into play in addition to $a.$ Fig.\ref{fig:non-Markov-CH}(b) shows how the final distribution of the total magnetization, $M,$ depends on the values of $\Delta T/\varepsilon,$ where the dimensionless delay $a$ is again fixed at 1.07.
+Note that for $\Delta T/ \varepsilon=0$, the original steady-state of the Choi-Huberman model is recovered as the quenched ensemble after PQ.
 With increasing the value of $\Delta T/\varepsilon,$ the free spins have more time to adapt to the quenched part, and the distribution of $M$ undergoes the change which is a qualitatively similar manner to the case of {\it decreasing} the value of $a.$